Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/stringchartvalue/getcellsaddressinworkbook/_index.md

 ---
 title: getCellsAddressInWorkbook
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/stringchartvalue/getcellsaddressinworkbook/
+url: /php-java/aspose.slides/stringchartvalue/getcellsaddressinworkbook/
 ---

-## getCellsAddressInWorkbook()  function
+## getCellsAddressInWorkbook()  method

  If DataSourceType property is DataSourceType.Worksheet then this method returns address of the cells in workbook which represent the string data.
 Otherwise return empty string.

-### Result
+### Returns
 String